 In the case of the hemangioma occurring in a sensitive area such as the eye, your doctor might recommend surgery to remove the same.
 This line of treatment is also recommended for large hemangioma.

-- Technically, a hemangioma is a type of a tumour.
-Unlike a cancerous tumour, a hemangioma will stop growing and will disappear with time.
+- Technically, a hemangioma is a type of tumour.
+Unlike a cancerous tumour, a hemangioma will stop growing and disappear with time.